-Nothing may be added by welding or removed by grinding from the frame body.
+Nothing else may be added by welding or removed by grinding from the frame body.

-All motorcycles must display the manufacturer's vehicle identification number on the frame body (chassis number), with the exception of possible spare frames.
+All motorcycles must display a vehicle identification number punched on the frame body (chassis number), with the exception of possible spare frames.

 Engine mounting brackets or plates must remain as originally produced by the manufacturer for the homologated machine.